Boqian-Ma/boqian-ma.github.io/_posts/2026-04-26-software-will-learn-users.md

 People do not only want efficiency.
 They also want orientation.

 A great interface does more than reduce clicks.
 It builds trust.
 It gives a sense of place.
 It helps the user feel grounded.
-If an app becomes too fluid — if buttons move unpredictably, if information appears and disappears without clear reason, if the structure keeps shifting beneath the user — the experience quickly becomes disorienting.
+If an app becomes too fluid, if buttons move unpredictably, if information appears and disappears without clear reason, if the structure keeps shifting beneath the user, the experience quickly becomes disorienting.
 What sounds intelligent in theory can feel unstable in practice.

 So I do not think the future is one where interfaces mutate endlessly.
 The winning products will not be shapeless.
 They will be adaptive, but within constraints.
 They will have stable anchors and flexible regions.
 They will preserve familiarity while personalizing emphasis.
 The goal is not constant reinvention.
 The goal is quiet alignment.